rajaniket/design_patterns/creational/abstract_factory/README.md

 ## Steps to Define Abstract Factory Design

 ### 1. Abstract Products
-Create interfaces for the products you need, like buttons.
+Abstract products are interfaces or base classes defining the methods that concrete products must implement.
+In our case, it's like defining the rules that our products (buttons) have to follow.

 ```dart
 // abstract product